aeksco/aws-pdf-textract-pipeline/README.md

 **Notes**

+- **Warning** - the `AnalyzeDocument` process from AWS Textract costs \$50 per 1,000 PDF pages.
+Be careful when deploying this CDK stack as you could unintentionally rack up an expensive AWS bill quickly if you're not paying attention.

 - If a PDF download URL has already been added to the `pdfUrlsTable` DynamoDB table, the pipeline will not re-execute for the PDF.

 - Includes tests with Jest.